TFFS8/Dockerfile-Neuroimaging/README.md

 # Dockerfile-Neuroimaging

-This Dockefile was prepared to provide a versatile Ubuntu 16.4 image with enough software to run most neuroimaging applications.
+This Dockefile was designed to provide a versatile Ubuntu 16.4 image with enough software to run most neuroimaging applications.
 Furthermore, it includes Nvidia GPU integration.

 Check the SoftwareDockerNeuro.txt file for the software and versions provided by this dockerfile.